-Any Commercial Filming and/or Photography that take place in Montgomery County Maryland and/or the District of Columbia must be processed through the National Capital Regional Park Programs Division.
+Remember: Any Commercial Filming and/or Photography taking place in Montgomery County Maryland and/or the District of Columbia must be processed through the National Capital Regional Park Programs Division.
 To obtain an application and additional information, contact the NCR Park Programs Division office at (202) 619-7225.

 We do not close parks to the public when filming occurs.
 We will assign a park ranger to assure that there are no conflicts among park uses.
 Although we allow the public to watch you work, we do NOT advertise when, where, or what filming is occurring in our parks.